Rutiktorambe/NewsApp/README.md

 # NewsApp

-NewsApp: A web app using HTML, CSS, and JS to fetch and display the latest news articles from various categories using the News API.
+NewsApp is a simple web application built with HTML, CSS, and JavaScript that allows users to read the latest news articles from various categories, such as business, technology, entertainment, and more.
+The app uses the News API to fetch news data and display it in a user-friendly manner.

+## Features

+- Fetch and display top news headlines from the News API.
+- Categorize news articles based on topics like business, technology, entertainment, etc.
+- Display article title, description, and source.
+- Click on an article to read the full story on the source website.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- News API